QCrypt/qcrypt-website/README.md

 $ hugo server
 ```

+You can use `--ignoreCache` to ignore local cache files, and `--disableFastRender` to disable fast render mode (this mode will not rebuild all files on every change), which is useful for debugging.

 5. Edit the markdown source files with ending `.md` in the [/content/](/content/) subdirectories to make changes to the site.
 You might also have to edit `.json` and `.yml` files in the [/data/](/data/) subdirectory.
 As long as the hugo server is running, your changes should be visible immediately at http://localhost:1313/.

+You can change this default behavior by adding `--bing ip.addr.1.1` and `--port 1234` to the command line.

 6. Using a suitable editor like [Visual Studio Code](https://code.visualstudio.com/) allows to easily search across all source files, and will help finding the correct file to edit if you want to make specific changes.